Scale your business with our modular plugins.

 redirect a wordpress page - install wp file manager

-After that, open the plugin’s settings and go to the wp-content folder.
+Next, open the plugin’s settings and navigate to the wp-content folder.

 wp content folder

 In some cases, there will be a folder called languages.
 If your installation comes with that folder, you can skip this step.
-But if your site doesn’t have the languages folder, you have to create one manually.
+If your site doesn’t have a languages folder, you’ll need to create one manually.

 create a new folder